- UCAS Code

 - 01326 254350

 Join the next generation of creative image-makers, at the centre of one of the most dynamic and high-growth visual terrains: fashion.
-Whether it's captivating photography, film or animation, fashion photography has the power to define cultural aesthetic.
+Whether it's captivating photography, moving image or alternative photographic processes, fashion photography has the power to define cultural aesthetic.